layoutBox/PinLayout/README.md

 ## More examples<a name="more_examples"></a>

 ### Adjust to container size
-The following examples show how PinLayout can be used to adjust views size and position to the size of their container, in this case containers are cells.
+The following examples show how PinLayout can be used to adjust views size and position to the size of their container. in this case containers are cells.

 ![](Docs/pinlayout-example-cells.png)

 Cell A:

 * A1 is left aligned with a width of 50px
-* A2 fill the remaining space
+* A2 fills the remaining space

 ```javascript
 	a1.pin.topLeft().bottom().width(50)